evilstickman/stripe-example/README.md

       }
     }
     ```
-  6. Replace the following items in the code above with your specific application configuration
+  6. Replace the following items in the code above with your specific application configuration details:
-    1. PayPal ClientId and Secret
+    1. Your PayPal ClientId and Secret
-    2. The return_url and cancel_url you want PayPal to return to after the user approves/declines the payment in PayPal pages
+    2. The return_url and cancel_url you want PayPal to return to after the user has completed Paypal's approval process
-    3. currency ( can be used as a parameter)
+    3. The currency for the payment ( Note - this can be provided and used as a parameter)
-    4. When moving to production , need to replace PayPal sandbox url with the live one
+    4. The PayPal URL ( Note - make sure to change the sandbox URL to the live version when deploying)
   7. Press "Save"

 3. Click "+New Action" and enter the following details in the fields provided.
-Note that some fields for a step won't be available until the prior step has been completed:
+Note that some fields won't be available until the prior step has been completed:
   1. **Name:** PayPalApproval
   2. **Event Trigger:** 'On Demand - Execute via REST API'
   3. **Type:** Server Side JavaScript Code
   4. **Input Parameters:** amount
-  5. **JavaScript Code:** Past this code under the `// write your code here` comment, and before the `return {}` command
+  5. **JavaScript Code:** Paste this code under the `// write your code here` comment, and before the `return {}` command

     ```javascript
     // Secret key and ClientId - copy from your PayPal account click on the app here https://developer.paypal.com/developer/applications/